 Unlike males with haemophilia, where the factor level is nearly always the same within the same family, the factor level in females who are carriers is unpredictable and varies between family members.

-Haemophilia testing in women and girls: your questions answered (genetic testing and factor level testing)
+A guide to haemophilia testing in women and girls (genetic testing and factor level testing)

 Download the fact sheets: